Junayd ibn Abd ar-Rahman al-Murri

-The Campaign of Al junayd
+Campaigns

 Junayd ibn Abd ar-Rahman al-Murri (or Al Junayd) was appointed the governor of Sindh in 723 CE.

-After defeating and executing two son of Dahir, "Jaisiah" And "sassa", He subdued whole Sindh. junayd sent an expedition against (Kiraj)-Kangra, and subdued it.
-A large expedition sent in Rajasthan, Gujarat and Madhya Pradesh, such region included Mermad (Maru-Mada, in Jaisalmer and Jodhpur), al-Baylaman (Bhillamala or Bhinmal) and Jurz (Gurjaradesa—southern Rajasthan and northern Gujarat).
-A force was sent under habib ibn marra against maliba Malwa which was subdued.
-Another force was sent against Uzayn (Ujjain), which made incursions into its country (Avanti) and some parts of it were destroyed (the city of Baharimad, Mewar or Barmer).
+After defeating and executing two sons of Dahir, "Jaisiah" and "Sassa", he subdued the whole of Sindh.
+Junayd then sent an expedition against (Kiraj)-Kangra, and subdued it as well.
+A large expedition sent to Rajasthan, Gujarat and Madhya Pradesh, which included Mermad (Maru-Mada, in Jaisalmer and Jodhpur), al-Baylaman (Bhillamala or Bhinmal) and Jurz (Gurjaradesa—southern Rajasthan and northern Gujarat).
+A force was also sent under Habib ibn Marra which successfully conquered Maliba Malwa.
+Another force was sent against Uzayn (Ujjain), which made incursions into its country (Avanti) and destroyed some parts of it, including the city of Baharimad, Mewar or Barmer.

-Another force was dispatched and It subdued Qassa (Kutch), al-Mandal (Mandore), Dahnaj (Dahej), Surast (Saurashtra) and Barus or Barwas (Bharuch).

-Either Chanduka Or shiluka was on throne when Arabs under Junayd swept over the whole region where these ruler ruled.

-Bhattis under tunno Or tanu was ruling the Jaisalmer region during the Al junayd's invasion.
-They suffered defeat in the arab raids and expend eastward.
+Another force was dispatched and it subdued Qassa (Kutch), al-Mandal (Mandore), Dahnaj (Dahej), Surast (Saurashtra) and Barus or Barwas (Bharuch).
+Either Chanduka Or Shiluka was on the throne when the Arabs under Junayd swept over the whole region where these rulers ruled.
+The Bhattis under Tunno or Tanu were ruling the Jaisalmer region during Al-Junayd's invasion.
+They suffered defeat in the Arab raids and expanded eastward.

-Al junayd sent his tax agents to these region which concludes that new province would have included western and southern Rajasthan, area of Punjab, entire Gujarat and small parts of Madhya Pradesh as well.
+Al-Junayd sent his tax agents to the region, which implies that the new province would have included western and southern Rajasthan, area of Punjab, entire Gujarat and small parts of Madhya Pradesh as well.